-ERCOT had \$13,630 outstanding in senior notes at December 31, 2013.
-These senior notes bear interest at 6.17% and are due in equal annual principal payments through May 2014.
-The senior notes have several covenants, the most restrictive of which limits ERCOT's indebtedness and requires the maintenance of an interest reserve equal to the amount of the next installment of interest.
-The reserve is currently satisfied by available capacity under the revolving line of credit.
-At December 31, 2013, the senior notes had \$47 of unamortized debt issuance costs and ERCOT was in compliance with its covenants for these notes.
+ERCOT had \$0 and \$13,630 outstanding in senior notes at December 31, 2014 and 2013, respectively.
+These senior notes were paid off in May 2014.
+The senior notes had several covenants, the most restrictive of which limited ERCOT's indebtedness and required the maintenance of an interest reserve equal to the amount of the next installment of interest.
+The reserve was satisfied by available capacity under the revolving line of credit.
+At December 31, 2014 and 2013, the senior notes had unamortized debt issuance costs of \$0 and \$47, respectively, and ERCOT was in compliance with its covenants for these notes.